quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

 ## Moving Forward

-The first few lessons in workbench beta will involve a lot of iteration and feedback, and during this time, I will be posting updates in this blog as a new series called "The Dovetail", where you can get information about:
+The first few lessons in Workbench beta will involve a lot of iteration and feedback, and during this time, I will be posting updates in this blog as a new series called "The Dovetail", where you can get information about: